LiChiehLin/Stitch_UAVSAR_SLC/README.md

 This code will create all the necessary files `prepareUAVSAR_coregStack.py` does
 So you can skip `prepareUAVSAR_coregStack.py` and carry on with `stackStripMap.py`

-UAVSAR SLC data can be downloaded via: https://uavsar.jpl.nasa.gov/cgi-bin/data.pl
+UAVSAR SLC data can be downloaded via: [UAVSAR Data Search](https://uavsar.jpl.nasa.gov/cgi-bin/data.pl).

 ---
 ### UAVSAR_coregStack_StitchSegments.csh